Louisiana's Cities and Towns: What’s in the Names?

 - New Orleans was founded in 1718 as Nouvelle-Orléans by the French explorer Bienville.
 He named the city in honor of another French official, then Prince Regent of France Philip II, Duke of Orleans.

 - Louisiana’s capital city, Baton Rouge, means “red stick” in French.
-The red stick refers to a blood-stained pole French explorer Iberville found on the bank of the Mississippi River in 1699 at the city’s present location.
-I’ve heard conflicting stories throughout the years about the stick’s purpose.
-I’ve heard it was a dividing line between lands occupied and hunted by the Bayougoula and Houma Native American tribes in south Louisiana, but I’ve also heard it was possibly placed to mark the passing of a respected tribal elder.
+The red stick refers to a blood-stained pole that French explorer Iberville found on the bank of the Mississippi River in 1699 at the city’s present location.
+There are conflicting stories about the stick’s purpose.
+One theory is that it was a dividing line between lands occupied and hunted by the Bayougoula and Houma Native American tribes in south Louisiana.
+Another is that it was possibly placed to mark the passing of a respected tribal elder.
 Either way, the stick was placed by the Native Americans.